Galactus54/obelisk1/README.md

 ## Usage

 Obelisk is a command-line application.
+You will usually want to navigate to the top-level obelisk directory (where this README is) in oder to use it.
 Here is a list of command line arguments:

 `-c --convert`: convert file.
 (Currently the only mode of operation)